viky17/TrafficSimulator/project.md

     Manager "1" *-- "*" Agent : manages
     Manager ..> Utils : uses for calculations
     Agent ..> Utils : validated by

+### Sequence Diagram

+sequenceDiagram
+    participant API as Client
+    participant M as Manager
+    participant U as Utils
+    participant A as Agent